dinhquy-nguyen-1704/Visual_Question_Answering/README.md

 | CLIP           | CLIP         | 73%      |

 ## 5. Sample
 I have prepared a **sample** folder that includes some pairs of images and related questions.
-You can quickly test the version using the pretrained CLIP, download the pretrained model [here](https://drive.google.com/file/d/1ImjfxHVFkPXZvwri_MiBNV2OWu5Dl2D1/view?usp=sharing):
+You can quickly test the version using the pretrained CLIP, download the pretrained model [here](https://drive.google.com/file/d/1ImjfxHVFkPXZvwri_MiBNV2OWu5Dl2D1/view?usp=sharing) and place it in the **Visual_Question_Answering** folder.
 ```
 python infer.py --img_path "./sample/COCO_val2014_000000262376.jpg" --question "Is this a big building ?"
 ```